-In a few years, at the end of 2025, the Applicable Exclusion and the GST Exemption will revert to one-half of their current levels.
-This isn’t really relevant for most Americans.
-However, if you have well in excess of these amounts, you may want to consider removing these amounts from your estate while you still have the Exclusion and Exemption to cover the transfers.
-You still have a few years the law is set to change unless the 2020 elections change things dramatically.
+In a few years, at the end of 2025, the Applicable Exclusion and the GST Exemption will revert to one-half of their current levels, in other words to $5 million, adjusted for inflation from the 2011 base year.
+This isn’t relevant for most Americans.
+However, if you have well over these amounts, you may want to consider removing these amounts from your estate while you still have the Exclusion and Exemption to cover the transfers.
+You still have a few years before the law is set to change, unless Congress changes things dramatically before then.

 Income Tax Planning